Mexicans: Arab Mexicans

+Arab immigration to Mexico started in the 19th and early 20th centuries.

-The majority of Arab-Mexicans are Christians who belong to the Maronite Church, Roman Catholic, Eastern Orthodox and Eastern Rite Catholic Churches.
-A scant number are Muslims as well as indigenous Muslims which are most common in southern states like Chiapas or Oaxaca.
-And Jews of Middle Eastern origins.
+The majority of Arab-Mexicans are Christians who belong to the Maronite, Roman Catholic, Eastern Orthodox, and Eastern Rite Catholic Churches.

 Romani Mexicans

 The first wave of Roma arrived in Mexico in the 1890s, when they came to the Americas from Hungary, Poland and Russia and mainly settled in the United States and Brazil, but also in Mexico, Argentina, Chile, Colombia, Ecuador, Uruguay and Venezuela.
 There are Romani communities in the cities of Mexico City, Veracruz, Puebla, Guadalajara and Monterrey.
 There is also a large Romani community in San Luís Potosí.